Plastic Man: Phil Foglio version

 After the 1985 Crisis on Infinite Earths, a 1988–1989 four-issue Plastic Man miniseries by Phil Foglio introduced a new version of Plastic Man: Eel O'Brian, abandoned by his criminal gang after being shot and exposed to the unidentified chemical, wandered the streets as his new powers developed, frightening others and bringing the police and National Guard down on him as a dangerous monster.
 Eel was at first oblivious to the changes to his body, but after realizing that he was the monster at large, he used his new abilities to escape his pursuers.
 Eel soon became so despondent over his new condition that he attempted suicide by jumping off a bridge.

-Fortunately, he was interrupted by Woozy Winks, a former mental patient who was kicked out of an institution due to lack of funding (or as Woozy put it, "something called Reaganomics"), who desired nothing more than to return to the warm safety of a straitjacket and padded room.
-Eel and Woozy decided to work together and capitalize on Eel's new powers to make their fortunes (Eel wanting to get rich quick, Woozy just wanting his "old room" back), but couldn't decide whether there was more money in crime or crime-fighting, and resorted to flipping a coin to choose serving the law (though Woozy had his doubts early on).
-Eel ended up with the name 'Plastic Man' after a reporter misinterpreted his first choice of 'Elastic Man'.
-Eel and Woozy set up a detective agency in New York City and go on to have various misadventures together.
+Fortunately, he was interrupted by Woozy Winks, a former mental patient who had been kicked out of an institution due to lack of funding (or, as Woozy put it, "something called Reaganomics"), who desired nothing more than to return to the warm safety of a straitjacket and padded room.
+Eel and Woozy decided to work together and capitalize on Eel's new powers to make their fortunes (Eel wanting to get rich quick, Woozy just wanting his "old room" back), but could not decide whether there was more money in crime or crime-fighting, and resorted to flipping a coin to choose serving the law (though Woozy had his doubts early on).
+Eel ended up with the name Plastic Man after a reporter misinterpreted his first choice of Elastic Man.
+Eel and Woozy set up a detective agency in New York City and went on to have various misadventures together.